Game and nongame freshwater fish

 Game Fish: black bass, crappie, bluegill, redear sunfish, warmouth, redbreast sunfish, spotted sunfish, flier, mud sunfish, longear sunfish, shadow bass, peacock bass, white bass, striped bass and sunshine bass.

 Nongame Fish: all freshwater fish are defined as non-game fish, except grass carp and fish defined as freshwater game fish.
 Note: Alligator gar require a scientific collector’s permit to take.

 Methods of taking freshwater fish

-Game fish and nongame fish may only be taken with pole and line or rod and reel.
+Game fish may only be taken with pole-and-line or rod-and-reel.
 There is no limit on the number of rods an angler may use.

 Freshwater fish may not be taken by use of any free-floating, unattached device, or by taking of fish or wildlife with firearms, explosives, electricity, spear gun, poison or other chemicals.
 The taking of fish by underwater swimming or diving is prohibited.
 It is unlawful to sell, offer for sale or transport out of the state any freshwater game fish unless specifically permitted by the FWC, except that licensed anglers may transport two days’ bag limit of legally harvested game fish.

 It is illegal to possess any freshwater fish along with gear that cannot legally be used to take freshwater fish, including gear types listed above and below for taking nongame fish or bait.
 An exception is game fish may be possessed together with cast nets having a stretched mesh size not greater than 1 inch; minnow dip nets not more than 4 feet in diameter; minnow seines having a stretched mesh size not greater than 1 inch, a length not more than 20 feet and a depth not more than 4 feet; and minnow traps not more than 24 inches in length and 12 inches in diameter, with a funnel entrance not more than 1 inch in spread.